-Support for asylum seekers through the ASVET program is in two formats.
+Support for asylum seekers through the ASVET program is available in two formats.
 These are:

 - an exemption from the usual citizenship/residency requirements for undertaking Skills First training

-- supports that provide guidance, professional development and referrals to TAFEs, Registered Training Organisations (RTOs) and Learn Local (LL) Providers with Skills First contracts that deliver Victorian Government subsidised accredited training to eligible students.
+- supports that provide guidance, professional development and referrals to TAFEs, Registered Training Organisations (RTOs) and Learn Local (LL) providers with Skills First contracts that deliver Victorian Government subsidised training to eligible students.

 What does the Asylum Seeker Resource Centre do within ASVET?

-The department provides additional funding to the Asylum Seeker Resource Centre (ASRC) to offer a range of supports to asylum seeker students and the TAFEs, Registered Training Organisations (RTOs) and Learn Local (LL) providers that they engage with.
+The department funds the Asylum Seeker Resource Centre (ASRC) to offer a range of supports to asylum seeker students and the TAFEs, RTOs and LL providers that they engage with.

-These activities will result in increased enrolments and completions of eligible students, improved student experience and supported training pathways to further study and employment.
+These activities are linked to increased enrolments and course completions, improved study experiences and supported training pathways to further study and employment.

-The funding gives the training organisations access to a range of supports to assist asylum seekers in achieving their education and training goals, including:
+The funding also gives the training organisations access to a range of supports that assist asylum seekers in achieving their education and training goals, including:

-- Help desk service for training organisations comprising dedicated staff, telephone and email in order to provide guidance to RTOs about verifying visas and other information for the purposes of validly enrolling students in a Skills First course.
+- help desk service for training organisations comprising dedicated staff, telephone and email support, in order to provide guidance to RTOs about verifying visas and other information for the purposes of validly enrolling students in a Skills First course

 How can I be referred to the program?